TIBCOSoftware/snappydata/docs/reference/sql_reference/cancel-statement.md

 ##Syntax

 !!!Note:
-	See <a href="../../manage_guide/Topics/cancelling-queries.html#concept_wjv_mq1_rn" class="xref" title="When managing a RowStore deployment, it may become necessary to cancel statements that are taking too long to complete, or that are causing bottlenecks in your system.
-RowStore supports canceling queries using either a system procedure or the JDBC Statement.cancel() API.">Cancelling Long-Running Statements</a> for information about what statements are eligible for cancellation.
+	See <a href="../../manage_guide/Topics/cancelling-queries.html#concept_wjv_mq1_rn" class="xref" title="When managing a SnappyData deployment, it may become necessary to cancel statements that are taking too long to complete, or that are causing bottlenecks in your system.
+SnappyData supports canceling queries using either a system procedure or the JDBC Statement.cancel() API.">Cancelling Long-Running Statements</a> for information about what statements are eligible for cancellation.
 A running statement that is cancelled manually throws a SQLState error XCL56.S: The statement has been cancelled due to a user request.</p>
 ``` pre
 SYS.CANCEL_STATEMENT(
     IN CURRENT_STATEMENT_UUID VARCHAR(1024) NOT NULL)